wilfredinni/pysheetComments/2019/April/poetry_vscode_p2/projects-poetry-vscode-p2.md

     ![test status bar](img/test-statusbar.png)

 - A new icon at the left bar.
-If you click on it a panel displaying all the test and letting choose one individually will appear.
+If you click on it a panel displaying all the test and letting you run them individually will appear.

     ![test side panel](img/test-side-panel.png)

-- Inside the the test file a new menu will be displayed before every test: a check icon will appear if is ok, and an *x* other wise.
+- Inside the test file, new options will be displayed before every function: a check icon will appear if is ok, and an *x* otherwise.
 It also allow you to run specific tests.

     ![test inline](img/test-inline.png)

 ## Conclusion

-Lorem ipsum dolor sit amet consectetur adipisicing elit.
-Laboriosam nostrum maxime hic quaerat rerum aspernatur similique voluptatum illum veritatis sint sequi fugiat odio, numquam saepe quisquam accusantium assumenda corporis soluta.
+This was originally a two part article,